vandre-sales/meliva-ds/docs/pages/components/icon.md

 As always, make sure to benchmark these changes.
 When using HTTP/2, it may in fact be more bandwidth-friendly to use multiple small requests instead of 1 large sprite sheet.

 :::danger
-When using sprite sheets, the `sl-load` and `sl-error` events will not fire.
+When using sprite sheets, the `wa-load` and `wa-error` events will not fire.
 :::

 :::danger
-For security reasons, browsers may apply the same-origin policy on `<use>` elements located in the `<sl-icon>` shadow DOM and may refuse to load a cross-origin URL.
+For security reasons, browsers may apply the same-origin policy on `<use>` elements located in the `<wa-icon>` shadow DOM and may refuse to load a cross-origin URL.
 There is currently no defined way to set a cross-origin policy for `<use>` elements.
 For this reason, sprite sheets should only be used if you're self-hosting them.
 :::

 ```html:preview